cinderalla/syncer/README.md

 #### Description

-The main purpose of this utility is fast data synchronizing between two hard drives: one is fast (SSD, SATA HDD), another is connected through slow USB interface.
-Task is to lower amounts of data needed to be transferred.
+The main purpose of this utility is fast data synchronization between two hard drives: one is fast (SSD, SATA HDD), another is connected through slow USB interface.
+Target is to lower data amounts needed to be transferred.

-This utility is stateful: it keeps precomputed data hashes in separate statefile and use it to determine if we need to update block of data.
+This utility is stateful: it keeps precomputed data hashes in separate statefile and uses it to determine if we need to update block of data.

 ```
 # sync from very fast SSD to slow USB connected HDD